Appointing a data protection officer

 What is a DPO?

-Appointing an external DPO
+Is an external DPO suitable for schools?

 Data protection training and DPO support services